 Treatment of any pertinent infection or dermatologic condition should resolve vaginal bleeding in prepubertal patients.
-Group A streptococcus is treated with penicillin VK, Shigella with trimethoprim/sulfamethoxazole, Candida with an antifungal cream, pinworm with oral mebendazole, and gonorrhea with ceftriaxone, adding azithromycin to cover for antibiotic resistant strains and chlamydia if the child is 8 years of age or older [2; 31].
+Group A streptococcus is treated with penicillin, Shigella with trimethoprim/ sulfamethoxazole (if species known; not for empiric therapy), Candida with an antifungal cream, pinworm with oral mebendazole, and gonorrhea with azithromycin (to cover for antibiotic resistant strains and chlamydia) if the child's weight is equal to or greater than 45 kg [2; 31; 46].
+Gonococcal infection in children with body weight less than 45 kg should be treated with ceftriaxone 25-50 mg/kg body weight IV or IM in a single dose, not to exceed 250 mg IM.

 Improving hygiene and avoiding irritants will resolve most cases of irritative vulvovaginitis.
-Lichen sclerosus is treated by removing irritants, using a soothing ointment to protect and heal affected skin, avoiding bicycle riding and other straddle sports, and short-term steroid ointment for persistent cases.
+Lichen sclerosus is treated by removing irritants, using a soothing ointment to protect and heal affected skin, avoiding bicycle riding and other straddle sports, and shortterm steroid ointment for persistent cases.
 Cases that resist these treatments will usually improve or resolve at puberty [2].
 Any injuries requiring suturing may be repaired under anesthesia.
 If present, vaginal polyps should be removed.
 Hemangiomas usually resolve at puberty, although cavernous hemangiomas should be removed to prevent excessive bleeding [2].